Table of Contents

 If you’re searching for crawl space encapsulation pricing, you’ve probably noticed that most companies in the Triangle don’t publish their costs.
 That makes it hard to know what’s reasonable before you pick up the phone.
 Here’s what we can tell you from 15+ years of encapsulating crawl spaces across Wake County.

-The short answer: Most crawl space encapsulation projects in North Carolina cost between $6,000 and $12,000.
-Smaller jobs — like a vapor barrier replacement without full encapsulation — typically run $1,500–$4,000.
+The short answer: Most crawl space encapsulation projects in North Carolina run an estimated $7,500–$15,000, or roughly $3–$7 per square foot for a complete job.
+Smaller jobs — like a vapor barrier replacement without full encapsulation — average $1,500–$4,000.

 That’s a wide range, and the reason is simple: every crawl space is different.
 A 900-square-foot crawl space under a 1990s ranch in Holly Springs with no standing water is a different job than a 2,000-square-foot space under a two-story in Cary with active mold and deteriorated joists.